Revised crystal structure and electronic properties of high dielectric Ba(Fe$_{1/2}$Nb$_{1/2}$)O$_{3}$ ceramics: Results Discussions

-Fig. \ref{fig:exafs}(c) shows the $\chi(R)$ versus $R$ plot.
-There are three well-defined peaks lying between 1 {\AA} and 4 {\AA}.
+To probe the local structural aspects of the BFN sample, we carried out EXAFS studies \cite{shuvaeva2017}.
+Fig. \ref{fig:exafs}(a) shows the Fe K-edge EXAFS spectra ($\mu(E)$ vs. $E$ data) of the sample, from which the equivalent absorption function $\chi(k)$ was obtained.
+Fig. \ref{fig:exafs}(b) shows the $k^2$ weighted $\chi(k)$ vs. $k$ plot, and the $\chi(R)$ versus $R$ plot is shown in Fig. \ref{fig:exafs}(c).
+In the $\chi(R)$ versus $R$ plot, there are three well-defined peaks lying between 1 {\AA} and 4 {\AA}.
 The peak around 1.5 {\AA} corresponds to the Fe-O bond length.
 This peak contains information regarding the off-center displacement of Fe ions and distortions of the FeO$_6$ octahedra.
-It is interesting to note that there is only one well-defined and reasonably sharp peak, confirming the negligible off-center (non-centrosymmetric) displacement of the Fe ions.\cite{shuvaeva2017} The peak around 3.5 {\AA} can be attributed to the interatomic distance between the B-site cations (Fe-Fe or Fe-Nb distances).
+It is interesting to note that there is only one well-defined and reasonably sharp peak, confirming the negligible off-center (non-centrosymmetric) displacement of the Fe ions \cite{shuvaeva2017}.
+The peak around 3.5 {\AA} can be attributed to the interatomic distance between the B-site cations (Fe-Fe or Fe-Nb distances).

-We have also theoretically simulated these features assuming the structure of the sample obtained from XRD measurements.
+We have also theoretically simulated these features assuming the structure of the sample obtained from the NPD measurements.
 The comparison between the simulated and experimental spectra along with the corresponding interatomic distances are also shown in Fig \ref{fig:exafs}(c).
 Evidently, the qualitative and the quantitative agreement between the two curves is very good in the range of 1 $-$ 3.7 {\AA}.
 The corresponding best fit results of the fitting parameters ($R$ and $\sigma^2$) are shown in Table \ref{table:exafs_fit}.